tandav/Links/dev/devops/docker.md

 # Docker
+- At the fundamental layer, start with cgroups and namespaces
 - [Why Docker makes sense for startups – freeCodeCamp](https://medium.freecodecamp.org/why-docker-makes-sense-for-startups-e9be14a1f662)
 - Learn Docker
 - [My VM is lighter and safer than your container | Hacker News](https://news.ycombinator.com/item?id=15610155)